Joint Estimation and Inference for Data Integration Problems based on Multiple Multi-layered Gaussian Graphical Models: The Joint Multiple Multilevel Estimation Framework

 \subsection{Formulation}

-Suppose there are $K$ independent datasets, each pertaining to an $M$-layered Gaussian Graphical Model (GGM).
+Suppose there are $K$ independent data sets, each pertaining to an $M$-layered Gaussian Graphical Model (GGM) that has $p_m$ nodes in the $m$-th layer ($1 \leq m \leq M$).
 The $k^{\Th}$ model has the following structure:

-We assume known structured sparsity patterns, denoted by $\cG_m$ and $\cH_m$, for the parameters of interest in the above model, i.e. the precision matrices $\Omega_m^k := (\Sigma_m^k)^{-1}$ and the regression coefficient matrices $\bfB_m^k$, respectively.
-These patterns provide information on horizontal dependencies across $k$ for the corresponding parameters, and our goal is to leverage them to estimate the full hierarchical structure of the network -specifically to obtain the undirected edges for the nodes inside a single layer, and the directed edges between two successive layers through jointly estimating $\{ \Omega_m^k \}$ and $\{ \bfB_m^k \}$.
+In addition, information is available on horizontal (across $k$) or vertical (across $m$) dependencies among nodes within a layer or between nodes of adjacent layers.
+These are represented by known structured sparsity (i.e. grouping) patterns, denoted by $\cG_m$ and $\cH_m$, for the parameters of interest in the above model, i.e. the precision matrices $\Omega_m^k := (\Sigma_m^k)^{-1}$ and the regression coefficient matrices $\bfB_m^k$.
+Our goal is to leverage this side-information to estimate the full hierarchical structure of the network- specifically to obtain the undirected edges for the nodes inside a single layer, and the directed edges between two successive layers through jointly estimating $\{ \Omega_m^k \}$ and $\{ \bfB_m^k \}$.

-Consider now a two-layer model, which is a special case of the above model with $M=2$:
+Next, consider a two-layer model, which is a special case of the above model with $M=2$:

 wherein we want to estimate $\{ (\Omega^k_{x}, \Omega^k_{y}, \bfB^k); k \in \cI_K \}$ from data $\cZ^k = \{ (\bfY^k, \bfX^k); \bfY^k \in \BM(n,q), \bfX^k \in \BM(n,p), k \in \cI_K\}$ in presence of known grouping structures $\cG_x, \cG_y, \cH$ respectively and assuming $n_k = n$ for all $k \in \cI_K$ for simplicity.
 We focus the theoretical discussion in the remainder of the paper on jointly estimating $\Omega_{y}:= \{ \Omega_{y}^k \}$ and $\cB := \{ \bfB^k \}$.
-This is because for $M>2$, within-layer undirected edges of any $m{\Th}$ layer $(m>1)$ and between-layer directed edges from the $(m-1){\Th}$ layer to the $m{\Th}$ layer can be estimated from the corresponding data matrices in a similar fashion (see details in \cite{LinEtal16}).
-On the other hand, parameters in the very first layer are analogous to $\Omega_{x} := \{ \Omega_{x}^k \}$, and can be estimated from $\{ \bfX^k\}$ using any method for joint estimation of multiple graphical models (e.g. \cite{GuoEtal11, MaMichailidis15}).
+This is because for $M>2$, within-layer undirected edges of any $m{\Th}$ layer $(m>1)$ and between-layer directed edges from the $(m-1){\Th}$ layer to the $m{\Th}$ layer can be estimated from the corresponding data matrices in a similar fashion (see details in \citet{LinEtal16}).
+On the other hand, parameters in the very first layer are analogous to $\Omega_{x} := \{ \Omega_{x}^k \}$, and can be estimated from $\{ \bfX^k\}$ using any method for joint estimation of multiple graphical models (e.g. \citet{GuoEtal11, MaMichailidis15}).
 This provides all building blocks for recovering the full hierarchical structure of our $M$-layered multiple GGMs.